 Don’t take my word for it, though – why not give it a try yourself?

-Here are just a few advantages of using Apache Tomcat to run your website’s Java applications – and a few reasons it’s a great choice for you.
+Here are five of our favorite uses for Apache Tomcat server to run your website’s Java applications – and a few reasons it’s a great choice for you.

 It’s Incredibly Lightweight